bhdrerdem/config-service/README.md

 ## API Endpoints

-Here are the main API endpoints available in the Codeway Case application:
+Here are the main API endpoints available in the application:

 ### Configurations